 This page provides the following information:

 - How does it Work: Describes how the Sisense-Enabled Bulb works.

 - Connecting the Sisense-Enabled Bulb to Your Wi-Fi: Describes how to connect your Sisense-Enabled Bulb to your Wi-Fi.

 - Retrieving a Sisense-Enabled Bulb Token: Describes how to retrieve a LIFX token for your bulb.

 - Connecting Your Bulb to Sisense: Describe how to connect Sisense to your Sisense-Enabled Bulb.

 - Troubleshooting the Sisense-Enabled Bulb: Describes how to troubleshoot potential issues with the Sisense-Enabled Bulb.

-After you have created your dashboard, the next step is to connect your Sisense-Enabled Bulb to your Wi-Fi connection.
-To connect to the Sisense-Enabled Bulb, you must download the LIFX app.
+To connect to the Sisense-Enabled Bulb to your wifi, you must download the LIFX app.
 The LIFX provides an interface in Apple or Android-based mobile devices for defining your bulb’s color and connections settings.